ZeendaBean24/Nocrastinator/README.md

 2. Use the master switch to block or unblock all websites.
 3. Toggle individual websites using the provided switches.
 4. Add custom websites:
-   - Enter the URL (make sure it starts with 'www.') and the website name in the provided fields.
+   - Enter the URL and the website name in the provided fields.
    - Click "Add Website" to add it to the list of blocked websites.
 5. The extension will automatically block the specified websites when they are accessed.